Canada seeks U.S. help to solve EpiPen shortage

 By Anna Mehler Paperny

-Last week, the company notified consumers in Canada and Britain that the device is in short supply due to manufacturing problems.
-In response to a Reuters query, Pfizer said that there was no shortage in the United States and that Mylan decides how EpiPens are allocated to different countries.
+Last week, Pfizer notified consumers in Canada and Britain that the device is in short supply due to manufacturing problems.
+In response to a Reuters query, Pfizer said there was no shortage in the United States and that Mylan decides how EpiPens are allocated to different countries.

 The restricted supply is particularly worrying to doctors and families in Canada, where no alternatives to the EpiPen are sold.
-Health Canada has told consumers to use expired EpiPens and call 911 in an emergency.
+Health Canada has told consumers to use expired EpiPens and call 911 in an emergency if they have nothing else.

 The U.S. market is the most lucrative for EpiPen, where a two-pack of the generic injectors retails for $300.
 In Canada, a single EpiPen can be bought for $100, while the UK National Health Service price for a single dose is closer to $38.

-Health Canada, the government health department, is discussing with Pfizer and the FDA ways to minimize the impact of the shortage, "including exploring access to international supply," said Rebecca Purdy, a Health Canada spokeswoman.
+Health Canada, the government health department, is discussing with Pfizer and the FDA ways to minimize the impact of the shortage, "including exploring access to international supply," Rebecca Purdy, a Health Canada spokeswoman, said.

 Pfizer Canada spokeswoman Kerri Elkas said the company "is working diligently to increase production and expedite shipments to Canada as rapidly as possible."